paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-021-settlement-of-international-claims.md

 ### Statutory Notes

 #### References in Text
 Title IX of the Foreign Service Act of 1946, as amended, referred to in text, is title IX of act Aug.
 13, 1946, ch.
 957, 60 Stat.
-1025, as amended, which was classified generally to subchapter IX (§§ 1131–1160) of chapter 14 of this title, and was repealed by section 2205(1) of the Foreign Service Act of 1980, Pub.
+1025, which was classified generally to subchapter IX (§§ 1131–1160) of chapter 14 of this title, and was repealed by section 2205(1) of the Foreign Service Act of 1980, Pub.
 L. 96–465, title II, Oct.
 17, 1980, 94 Stat.
 2159.
 The Foreign Service Act of 1980 is classified principally to chapter 52 (§ 3901 et seq.) of this title.
 Section 2401(c) of the 1980 Act ([22 U.S.C.
 4172(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section4172/c&num=0&edition=prelim)) provides in part that references in law to provisions of the Foreign Service Act of 1946 shall be deemed to include reference to the corresponding provisions of the 1980 Act.
 For provisions corresponding to title IX of the Foreign Service Act of 1946, see Table preceding [section 801 of this title](./chapter-014-foreign-service.md#section-801).

 #### Codification
 Section was not enacted as part of the International Claims Settlement Act of 1949 which comprises this chapter.